-3. Pursuant to ACGME requirements, if the Resident exhausts their accumulated sick leave and vacation leave under this section, the University will provide one additional paid week of leave for use during the same academic year in which the leave concludes.
+- ii.
+Pursuant to ACGME requirements, if the Resident exhausts their accumulated sick leave and vacation leave under this section, the University will provide one additional paid week of leave for use during the same academic in which the leave concludes. - iii.
+Placeholder for local procedures for submitting and approving requests for leaves of absence.

-13.04 Family and Medical Leave
+D. Family and Medical Leave